devdigital/Cake.Mix/README.md

 #load "nuget:?package=Cake.Mix"
 ```

-In fact, it's recommended that you specify the version of the package too, e.g:
+However, it is **strongly recommended** that you specify the version of the package too, e.g:

 ```
 #load "nuget:?package=Cake.Mix&version=0.4.0"